opencaesar/oml-tutorials/tutorial6.md

 14. Right click on the project `homesecurity-models` and select Grade -> Refresh Grade Project.
 15. Open the file `SecureSystems/build/oml/example.com/safe/alarms.oml` and verify that the I9 restriction is still `max 2 I9`.

-> This is great since `SecureSystems` did not get the new `2.0.0` revision of `SafeAlarm` as this would have broken their architecture possibly at an inconvenient time.
+> It is great that `SecureSystems` did not get the new `2.0.0` revision of `SafeAlarm` as this would have broken their architecture possibly at an inconvenient time.
 Later, when they have more time in their schedule to deal with this major revision, they can explicitly specify that in their dependencies.
+Let's test that.

-16. Open the file `SecureSystems/build.gradle` and change the version of `SafeAlarms` to `2.+`.
+16. Open the file `SecureSystems/build.gradle` and change the version of `SafeAlarms` dependency to `2.+`.
 17. Right click on the project `homesecurity-models` and select Grade -> Refresh Grade Project.
-18. Open the file `SecureSystems/build/oml/example.com/safe/alarms.oml` and verify that the I9 restriction is now `min 1 I9`.
+18. Open the file `SecureSystems/build/oml/example.com/safe/alarms.oml` and verify that the I9 restriction is now `min 2 I9` (the breaking change).
 Awesome!

 In conclusion, the discussion above showed how semantic versions can be a powerful tool to enable more control over change propagation in a federation scenario.
 This is especially important when the two sub projects are not working closely together.
 When projects collaborate closely (federation style 1), they can simply use the version-less sub project dependencies, which will always retrieve the latest.
 If they decide go with any other federation style but still like to synchronize closely, they can specify a semantic version of `+` which literally means the latest.